Enas-Sello/animated-portfolio/README.md

 # git started

-npm init to install all devDependencies
+npm i to install all devDependencies

 # liberarys used

 # react-router-dom

-[npm i react-router-dom]

 # taillwind css

-[npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
-]

 # framer-motion
 for scroll animation
 # react-three